d'Arcy Bio & Portfolio

 …plus many, many others.

-I enjoy the best things in life – meeting and learning from, and with, others.
-I would relish any opportunities to present, facilitate, learn and share.
+I enjoy the best things in life – meeting, connecting and learning with people.
+I relish any opportunities to present, facilitate, learn and share.
 Please let me know if you would like me to play a role with you, and your community, for greater global citizenship.

 Presentations, Workshops and Experiences

 I walked and cycled over 2400km giving presentations and writing daily updates on the personal choices, decisions and actions that have a positive impact on people and the planet

 JUMP! is not a presentation to inspire others it is a process for others to inspire themselves

 I’m a senior facilitator and consultant for youth and educator empowerment programs

 A yearly lesson dedicated to learning more and taking action on the Global Goals for Sustainable Development

 In 2016 I helped write the main lesson plan on Gender Equality